OrdinaryOctave/advent-of-code/2023/README.md

 Woo advent of code time lesgooo

-I'm doing it in python again because why not?
+I'm doing it in python again, without imports because why not?